Remedy1995/blogs-project/README.md

 Step 1: Clone the Repository
 You can clone the repository by running:

-bash
-Copy code
 git clone https://github.com/Remedy1995/blogs-project.git
 cd blogs-project

 Step 2: Create and Activate a Virtual Environment you should create and activate a virtual environment:

-bash
-Copy code
 python -m venv env
-# Activate the virtual environment
+Activate the virtual environment

-# On Windows
+On Windows
 env\Scripts\activate

-# On macOS/Linux
+On macOS/Linux
 source env/bin/activate

 Step 3: Install the Project Dependencies
 Inside the activated virtual environment, install dependencies:

-bash
-Copy code
 pip install -r requirements.txt

 Step 5: Run Migrations